RoskiDeluge/highlights-app-frontend/README.md

 # Kindle Highlights App

-Frontend code for the Highlights app.
+Frontend code for the Kindle Highlights app.